 Establish a "One Stop Personal Mobility Information Center" on the City's website and a mobility application for portable devices for multimodal trip planning and timing purposes.

-The City shall directly participate in all available County Transit discount programs to make transit usage easier and less expensive for Doral residents, businesses and employees.
+Policy 3.6.17: The City shall directly participate in all available County Transit discount programs to make transit usage easier and less expensive for Doral residents, businesses and employees.

-By 2020, evaluate the feasibility of creating a 'Mobility LOS' for implementation in Doral after Miami-Dade County completes a current on-going study on a countywide 'Mobility LOS'.
+Policy 3.6.18: By 2020, evaluate the feasibility of creating a 'Mobility LOS' for implementation in Doral after Miami-Dade County completes a current on-going study on a countywide 'Mobility LOS'.

-Transportation System Coordination with Airport
+Objective 3.7: Transportation System Coordination with Airport

-Coordination with the Miami International Airport to ensure consistency with the City's transportation system, land development code, and comprehensive plan.
+Coordination with the Miami International Airport to ensure consistency with the City's transportation system, Land